amcneil36/amcneil36.github.io/blogs/completed-reading-list-and-recommended-readings.md

 1. MacLeod, Chris.
 The Social Skills Guidebook: Manage Shyness, Improve Your Conversations, and Make Friends, Without Giving Up Who You Are.
 2016.
 1. McConnell, Steve.
 Software Estimation: Demystifying the Black Art.
 Microsoft Press, 2006.
 1. Fournier, Camille.
 The Manager's Path.
 A Guide for Tech Leaders Navigating Growth & Change.
 O'Reilly Media, 2017.
 1. Bentley, Jon.
 Programing Pearls.
 Addison-Wesley, 1986.
+1. Dorch, Patricia.
+Professionalism: New Rules for Workplace Career Success.
+2012.

 ### Recommended Readings
 This list will be sorted from best to worst in terms of how much I recommend reading it.
 That being said, any book that makes this list is terrific.
 Many of the books that did not make this list were also very good but I wanted to keep this list small because throwing too many books at people might discourage them.